sola-st/DyPyBench/STATUS.md

 ## Available

-DypyBench is publicly accessible for download and use, including the option to recreate it from scratch.
+DyPyBench is publicly accessible for download and use, including the option to recreate it from scratch.
 It comes with accompanying data files and analysis notebooks used for evaluation.

 ## Reusable